DenverEllis/DenverEllis/README.md

 ### Hi there 👋

+If you are a potential employer checking to see how often I commit to GitHub, you should know most of my commits go to my companies private Bitbucket repositories.
+If you are interested in some of the projects I've worked on, feel free to ask!

 <!--
 **DenverEllis/DenverEllis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.